-• Major violations are those which give an entry a substantial advantage over other entries.
-These include plagiarism, reusing an entry from a previous year, significantly exceeding time requirements, or having unauthorized outside assistance (e.g., someone else operating editing equipment, etc.).
+Major violations are those which give an entry a substantial advantage over other entries.
+These include plagiarism, reusing an entry from a previous year, or having unauthorized outside assistance (e.g., someone else designing the layout, etc.).
 At all levels of the contest, only plagiarism and reusing an entry should result in disqualification, while other major violations should result in lower rankings.
 If you do have an entry which you believe should be disqualified, inform the contest coordinator and allow the coordinator to handle it.

 • Minor violations are those which can be easily remedied and which do not confer a competitive advantage.
-These include using the wrong type of paper, putting the school name on the title page, exceeding time requirements by a few seconds, using inconsistent citation formats, etc. Minor violations can be treated with some leniency, especially at the local level, where judges may choose to simply note them without imposing a penalty.
+This includes using the wrong type of paper, putting the school name on the title page, using inconsistent citation formats, etc. Minor violations can be treated with some leniency, especially at the local level, where judges may choose to simply note them without imposing a penalty.
 At the state level, enforcement of the rules should be stricter, since students should be familiar with the rules and any transgressions should have been caught at the local level.
 One or two minor violations, however, should not keep an entry which is clearly the best in its category from advancing to the national contest.
 At all levels, if two entries are otherwise equal in quality, the entry with fewer violations should be rated more highly.